investing4fun/blog/_posts/2021-01-04-crypto-fundamentals.md

 ## Real crypto fundamentals: do they exist?

 I think they do.
-There is certain value in the adoption of the currency.
-So for example Ethereum (ETH) is a medium for decentralized finance (DeFi) and a decentralized computational system.
+There is some little value in the adoption of the currency (as it costs to exchange to something else).
+And specifically for Ethereum (ETH) the value is in it being a medium for decentralized finance (DeFi) and a decentralized computational system.
 So far it was crippled by limited transaction number before v2, but now it soon should be fixed.